csc-training/hip-programming/docs/02-kernels.md

       CUDA and ROCm devices
 - HIP is a C++ runtime API **and** a kernel programming language
     - standard C++ syntax, uses nvcc/clang++ compiler in the background
-    - almost a one-on-one clone of CUDA from the user perspective
+    - almost a one-to-one clone of CUDA from the user perspective
     - allows one to write portable GPU codes
 - AMD offers also a wide set of optimised libraries and tools
 :::